ms/buildtogether.tech/src/ip/index.md

 inventor discloses how the invention works (so that other people can learn from) and in exchange society ensures that she is the only one who can profit from it for a reasonable time.
-If an inventor doesn't want anyone to know how her invention works she can treat it as a [% i "trade secret" "intellectual property!trade secret" %][% g trade_secret %]trade secret[% /g %][% /i %].
-This isn't a property right as such, but rather the practice of relying on things like [% i "non-disclosure agreement" %][% g non_disclosure_agreement %]non-disclosure agreements[% /g %][% /i %] (NDA) to keep something secret.
+If an inventor doesn't want anyone to know how her invention works she can treat it as a [% i "trade secret" "intellectual property!trade secret" %][% g trade_secret "trade secret" %][% /i %].
+This isn't a property right as such, but rather the practice of relying on things like [% i "non-disclosure agreement" %][% g non_disclosure_agreement "non-disclosure agreements" %][% /i %] (NDA) to keep something secret.
 There is less risk of someone being inspired by your idea to create something better, but if the idea *does* leak, the inventor has less legal protection.

-Finally, [% i "trademark" "intellectual property!trademark" %][% g trademark %]trademarks[% /g %][% /i %] allow people to tell whether a product is authentic or not.
+Finally, [% i "trademark" "intellectual property!trademark" %][% g trademark "trademarks" %][% /i %] allow people to tell whether a product is authentic or not.
 Given that everyone has limited time in which to make decisions, a brand name acts as a form of mental shorthand: if company XYZ has a reputation for high quality or low prices, or if a particular medication has